alwaysdata/documentation/accounts/delete-an-account/index.en.md

 This will delete all of the domains, e-mail addresses, websites, files, databases (...) linked to this account.

+{{% notice info %}}
+No refunds are provided for early deletion.
+{{% /notice %}}

 ## Delete your profile

 Go to the **Profile** menu and click on *Delete this profile*.

 {{< fig "images/delete-profile.en.png" "Delete a profile">}}

-This will delete all of the accounts attached and your history.
+This will delete all of the accounts and servers attached as well as your history.

 {{% notice warning %}}
 Once this operation is done there is no way to undo it.